maxuwilli/Quotelic/README.md

 #  Quotelic
 **Browse, curate, and create your own quotes to scroll through and read on iOS.**

 Built with SwiftUI and SwiftData.

+## Features
+- Browse a curated library of hundreds of quotes from well-known authors and historical figures.
+- **Timeline view:** Scroll through a randomized timeline of quotes; an mindful alternative to doomscrolling.
+- **Favourite:** "Like" your favourite quotes and access them in a dedicated list.
+- **Create**: Add your own quotes to the collection.
+User-created quotes are automatically added to the Favourites list.

 ---